-If you are a beneficial owner of shares registered in the name of your broker, bank or other agent, you should have received a Notice containing voting instructions from that organization rather than from Eagle.
+If you are a beneficial owner of shares registered in the name of your broker, bank or other agent, you will receive a Notice containing voting instructions from that organization rather than from Eagle.
 Simply follow the voting instructions in the Notice to ensure that your vote is counted.
-To vote in person at the Annual Meeting, you must obtain a valid proxy from your broker, bank or other agent.
+To vote online at the Annual Meeting, you must obtain a valid proxy from your broker, bank or other agent.
 Follow the instructions from your broker, bank or other agent included with these proxy materials, or contact your broker, bank or other agent to request a proxy form.